8base/old-documentation/8base-console/platform-tools/data-viewer.md

 ### Selected Fields
 By default, the *createdAt*, and *updatedAt* field columns are hidden in the Data Viewer.
 In order to customize which fields and columns display for a given table, simply click on the `[Selected Fields]` dropdown and toggle on/off desired fields.

 In the same drop-down, columns can easily be reordered.
-Simply drag-and-drop this items in the drop-down to any preferred order.
+Simply drag-and-drop these items in the drop-down to any preferred order.

 ![Selecting fields in the Data Viewer](../../.gitbook/assets/data-viewer-selected-fields.png)